Ida Standley: Early life

 Ida Standley was born Ida Woodcock on 19 January 1869 in Adelaide.
 She was one of the six children of Hanson Woodcock, a butcher, and his wife Bertha.
 She was educated at Misses Lucy and Florence Tilley's Hardwicke House Ladies' College and, then became a governess to the Standley family at Mount Wudinna Station on the Eyre Peninsula.
-Here she met her 35 year old farmer husband, George Standley, who she married on 12 August 1887 when she was 18.
+Here she met her 35 year old farmer husband, George Standley, whom she married on 12 August 1887 when she was 18.
 The couple had four children together before their marriage ended; around 1903.
 During their marriage Ida became a teacher and worked in a handful of one-teacher schools.

 In 1914 in South Australian Education Department advertised for a female teacher in Alice Springs, then Stuart, and no one applied until parents in the area agreed to provide additional support to the teacher to cover the cost of board and washing.
 With that promise, in May 1914, she made the difficult journey to Alice Springs by catching the train to Oodnadatta and then being escorted by police constable, Harry 'Trot' Kunoth (who would later marry Amelia Kunoth), and linesman, Will Fox, on a 14-day buggy journey the final 800 km.